AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 # Variables (var.tf)

-Variable files separate configuration values from the main Terraform code.
+Variable files separate configuration values from the main `Terraform code`.
 This allows to reuse the same Terraform codebase for multiple deployments by simply changing the variable values.

 ```ruby
 variable "location" {